REHEARSAL HOUSE FIRST LEVEL INTERNSHIP PROGRAM E-HANDBOOK (Probationary Stage – 16 Weeks)— “Grow in Skill. Earn through Service. Build a Career.”

 Interns who successfully execute projects increase their eligibility for bonuses and advancement.

-7. EARNINGS (FOR UNIT MANAGERS ONLY)
+7. EARNINGS (FOR UNIT MANAGERS ONLY): MONTHLY INTERNSHIP SUPPORT STRUCTURE (MISS).

-Income Sources:
+RH MISS Income Sources:

-Monthly Range: ₦10,000 – ₦50,000
+Level 1 Monthly Range: ₦10,000 – ₦50,000

 (depending on activity level, consistency, and project engagement)

-ADDITIONAL SUPPORT AND BONUSES:
+SUPPORT AND BONUSES BREAKDOWN:

-Artistic Engagements Reward Structure:
+Artistic Engagements Reward Structure: These are

 Performance stipends